ajkim19/m1-1024-code-solutions/npm-intro/npm-intro-quiz-notes.md

 - What is a devDependency and how do you add one to a package?

-  - A devDependency is a package needed for development (e.g., testing frameworks, linters, build tools) but not required in production.
+  - A devDependency is a package needed for development (e.g., testing frameworks such as jest, linters such as eslint, build tools) but not required in production.

 - How do you define and run `npm` scripts?
 Why are these useful?
   - You define `npm` scripts by editing the object in `package.json` under the key `"scripts"`.